Herb Conaway

-Herbert C. Conaway Jr. (born January 30, 1963) is an American Democratic Party politician, who has served in the New Jersey General Assembly since 1998, where he represents the 7th Legislative District.
+Herbert Clark Hoover Conaway Jr. (born January 30, 1963) is an American politician, physician, and former Air Force officer currently serving as the U.S. representative from New Jersey's 3rd congressional district since 2025.
+A member of the Democratic Party, he served in the New Jersey General Assembly from 1998 to 2025, where he represented the 7th legislative district.

 Conaway served in the Assembly as the Majority Whip from 2014 to 2017, and was the Deputy Speaker from 2002 to 2005 and again starting in 2022.
+He won New Jersey's 3rd district in the 2024 U.S. House of Representatives election, where he ran as the Democratic nominee.

 Early life

 Conaway was born at St. Francis Medical Center in Trenton on January 30, 1963, to Eva Christine Conaway (née Godard), a nurse at the hospital, and Herb Conaway Sr., a history teacher at Bordentown Regional High School.
 He grew up in Bordentown, attending high school there.
-Conaway graduated with an A.B. in politics from Princeton University in 1985 after completing a 67-page long senior thesis titled "Black Political Strategy."
-He then received an M.D. degree from Jefferson Medical College at Thomas Jefferson University and was awarded a J.D. from Rutgers School of Law—Newark.
+Conaway graduated with an Bachelor of Arts in politics from Princeton University in 1985 after completing a 67-page long senior thesis titled "Black Political Strategy."
+He then received a Doctor of Medicine degree from Jefferson Medical College at Thomas Jefferson University and was awarded a Juris Doctor from Rutgers School of Law—Newark.
 He is the only member of the legislature to hold both an M.D. degree and a J.D. degree.

-Conaway later served in the United States Air Force Medical Corps from 1992 to 1996, reaching the rank of Captain.
+Conaway served in the United States Air Force Medical Corps from 1992 to 1996, reaching the rank of Captain.
 He served at McGuire Air Force Base in Burlington County as general medical officer and as assistant director of the primary care clinic.
 He continues to practice medicine whilst serving in the legislature.
 He specializes in internal medicine and currently serves as director of the internal medicine clinic at St. Francis Medical Center in Trenton.
 He formerly worked at Cooper University Hospital and had a practice in Willingboro.
 Formerly a resident of Delanco Township, he now lives in Moorestown.